dhis2/notes/jira-workflow.md

 __Before starting to work on a ticket, you might want to read through the "Git workflow for core devs" guide!__<br>

-Once you're done working on an issue, push your changes to your own repository and submit a pull request.
+Once you're done working on an issue, push your changes to the repository and submit a pull request.
 Next you need to ask the core developers to review your changes, i. e. by asking in slack.
 Once your changes are approved, do the merge yourself.